Jason Mattera: Radio and television

 Newspaper columnist, Fox News Channel's and The Five co-host Andrea Tantaros on Talk Radio Network called The Andrea Tantaros show with Jason Mattera.
 As of early January 2014, Mattera is no longer listed on the WABC radio schedule.

 In 2015, Mattera joined the new Warner Bros. television show "Crime Watch Daily," which is billed as a "one-hour program covering the most compelling aspects of the world of crime, mystery and intrigue."
-Now in its third season, Mattera has received two Emmy nominations in the category of Outstanding Special Class Series.
+By the third season, Mattera had received two Emmy nominations in the category of Outstanding Special Class Series.